PedroMagar/MISA-I/README.md

 >The specification is still in development and there is still a long way to go...

 ## Architecture
-MISA-I is an 8-bit instruction Two-Address architecture, it consist of 1 program counter register, 1 memory address register, 8 management registers and 16 general purpose registers that are equally divided into 4 registers bank while only two banks are active at a time (making 8 registers addressable), it's possible to switch which register bank is active through an operation (SRB).
+MISA-I is an 8-bit instruction Two-Address architecture, it consist of 1 program counter register, 8 management registers, 16 general purpose registers that are equally divided into 4 registers bank while only two banks are active at a time (making 8 registers addressable) and 1 memory stack address register that operates much like a register bank.
 Since 8-bit is too little to hold two full addresses for an 8-register architecture without compromising instruction size, the instruction will specify the Rd (register destiny) while Rs (register source) will be relative to it (when F=0 address will be Rs=Rd+4 while F=1 will be Rs=Rd+3).
-> ~~PC/MEM_ADDR Register Size is under consideration, for now the idea is that it's at least 16-bit, even for an 8-bit implementation, in this case register bank 2 and 3 will swap the upper bits, while register bank 0 and 1 will swap the lower bits of MEM_ADDR during SMEM operation.~~
 > With MEM_ADDR been replaced by MEM_STK, this makes possible for the address to utilize as many bits as desired.

 ### Characteristics: